Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

 - Reaches people after they’ve already formed important opinions

 Psychographic personas: These combinations of demographics and stereotypes sort psychologically diverse people into enormous buckets that may seem to make sense, but don’t deal with real individual-level psychological signal.
 In contrast with all of these conventional targeting segments, Pinpoint’s psychometric data do model individual psychological differences.
-Working directly with this signal gives you a vital advantage, because at the end of the day, marketing and advertising are all about making psychological predictions.
+Working directly with this signal gives you a vital advantage, because at the end of the day, ad targeting is a psychological prediction.
 Assumptive marketing is inefficient.
 And even A/B testing merely provides a slightly better way to test assumptions about group averages.
 Playing these guessing games while other marketers use psychometric targeting is like playing chess against a supercomputer.
 No wonder the world’s most successful marketers put the supercomputer on their team.

 What’s the difference between a Thinkalike™ and a lookalike audience?